Kornelch/ChroTeMoVi/Erratum/Erratum.md

 # Erratum

+In this file we publish any remarks and/or corrections that appears after publication in Journal.
+We apologize for any inconvenience this caused you !

+*The Authors*

 ## Figures
 Shortly after publication we notices inconsequence in colors in our figures.
 Modified versions are available at ... with description of changes (explanation).

-We apologize for any inconvenience this caused you !

-*The Authors*

 Figures in article should have following colors: